The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Symphony Host Halo Profiles

 \subsection{PPSD profiles}

-Figure~\ref{fig:ppsd_profiles} shows the mean measured radial PPSD profiles of simulated host halos at $z=0$ in each suite in the same format as Figure~\ref{fig:density_velocity}.
-In the left panel of Figure~\ref{fig:ppsd_profiles}, the mean PPSD profiles from all simulation suites follow an almost identical power-law form, to remarkable precision, despite the fact that individual halos exhibit diverse density and velocity structures even at fixed mass.
+Figure~\ref{fig:ppsd_profiles} shows the mean measured radial PPSD profiles of simulated host haloes at $z=0$ in each suite in the same format as Figure~\ref{fig:density_velocity}.
+In the left panel of Figure~\ref{fig:ppsd_profiles}, the mean PPSD profiles from all simulation suites follow an almost identical power-law form, to remarkable precision, despite the fact that individual haloes exhibit diverse density and velocity structures even at fixed mass.
 At face value, the slope of this universal power-law strikingly resembles the self-similar solution $\rho/\sigma^3 \propto r^{-1.875}$ (dashed line), as predicted by spherical secondary infall models~\citep{1985ApJS...58...39B}.
-This apparent power-law behavior has also been identified in previous cosmological $N$-body simulations (e.g., \citealt{2001ApJ...563..483T,2005MNRAS.363.1057D,2010MNRAS.402...21N,2010MNRAS.406..137L,2011MNRAS.415.3895L}).
+This apparent power-law behavior has also been identified in previous cosmological $N$-body simulations (e.g., \citealt{2001ApJ...563..483T,2005MNRAS.363.1057D,2010MNRAS.402...21N,Ludlow_2010,2011MNRAS.415.3895L}).

 However, as we will demonstrate, PPSD profiles systematically deviate from a universal power law in a way that correlates with the host halo's dynamical state.
 One aspect of this non-universality is shown in the right panel of Figure~\ref{fig:ppsd_profiles}, where we plot the same mean PPSD profiles but as a function of enclosed mass, $M(<r)/M_{\rm vir}$ (i.e., using Lagrangian coordinates), rather than as a function of radius (i.e., using Eulerian coordinates).
-Unlike the radial profiles, the PPSD noticeably deviates from a power law when plotted as a function of enclosed mass.
+Unlike the radial profiles, the PPSD noticeably deviates from a power law when plotted as a function of enclosed mass \footnote{Mathematically, this deviation is partially expected due to the coordinate transformation: since the logarithmic slope of the mass profile, $\xi(r) \equiv d \ln M / d \ln r$, is not constant for realistic halos (e.g., NFW or Einasto profiles), a power law in radius, $Q(r) \propto r^\chi$, maps to $Q(M) \propto M^{\chi/\xi(r)}$, introducing curvature to the $Q(M)$ profile.}.
+The PPSD mass profiles reveal a systematic deviation between the lower-mass (LMC, Milky-Way, and Group) and higher-mass (L-Cluster and Cluster) \textit{Symphony} suites.
+This separation likely arises due to significant differences in host halo density and velocity dispersion profiles between the lower-mass and higher-mass suites, which are apparent in Figure~\ref{fig:density_velocity}. \citet{Nadler_2023} show that these groups of \textit{Symphony} suites also differ in terms of their underlying host halo mass accretion histories (MAHs), which are known to correlate with halo density profiles (e.g., \citealt{2010arXiv1010.2539D,Ludlow_2013}).